Elegant trogon

-The elegant trogon (Trogon elegans), also known as the coppery-tailed trogon, is a near passerine bird in the trogon family.
+The elegant trogon (Trogon elegans), previously known as the coppery-tailed trogon, is a near passerine bird in the trogon family native to Central America.
+The etymology of the word trogon comes from the Greek word trōgein, meaning "to gnaw", which describes how this species prepares its nests in trees.

 Taxonomy

 T. elegans has five recognized subspecies, including the nominate subspecies: